 Sen. Michael D. MacDonald was elected to the Michigan Senate in November 2018 to represent the 10th District.

-MacDonald serves on the Appropriations Committee, the Oversight Committee and the Health Policy and Human Services Committee.
-As a member of the Appropriations Committee, he serves as vice chair on the Licensing and Regulatory Affairs subcommittee and as a member on the subcommittees for Transportation, Universities and Community Colleges, and Community Health/Human Services.
+MacDonald serves on the Appropriations Committee, Economic and Small Business Development Committee, and the Health Policy and Human Services Committee.
+As a member of the Appropriations Committee, he serves as vice chair on the Licensing and Regulatory Affairs subcommittee and as a member on the subcommittees for Transportation, Universities and Community Colleges; General Government; and Community Health/Human Services.

 MacDonald graduated from De La Salle High School, where he now serves on the Alumni Board of Directors.
 Michael studied at Macomb Community College before earning his Bachelor of Science degree in exercise science from Western Michigan University, a master’s degree in business administration from Oakland University and a doctoral degree in health administration.